September 1, 2016 — Annular Solar Eclipse

 The eclipse will be partial for people in most of Africa.

-Regions seeing at least a partial eclipse: South in Asia, East in Australia, Much of Africa, Atlantic, Indian Ocean, Antarctica.
+Regions seeing at least a partial eclipse: South in Asia, West in Australia, Much of Africa, Atlantic, Indian Ocean, Antarctica.

 The eclipse starts at one location and ends at another.
 The times below are actual times (in UTC) when the eclipse occurs.